 When the winter knocks, your inefficient windows and doors will leak out moisture and heat, making your indoor spaces uncomfortable.
 The easy way to boost humidity levels is by investing in efficient doors and windows.
 You can use weatherstripping and similar solutions to seal cracks and prevent the warm and moist air from flowing outside.

-Use your stovetop for cooking and boiling water: Boiling or cooking with your stove allows for the efficient flow of steam in the air, which boosts the humidity levels.
+Use your stovetop for cooking and boiling water.
+Boiling or cooking with your stove allows an efficient flow of steam in the air.
+It can help boosts the humidity levels.
 You may want to use lids less often to allow more steam to flow into your interior spaces and humidify the spaces.

 Ideal Humidity in House in Winter – Conclusion

 The ideal humidity in your home in winter is debatable.
 What feels great for you may not always feel great for someone else in a different city.
-However, whatever the preferences, the above information will inform you of everything you ought to know about the ideal humidity and how to keep your home comfortable in winter.
+However, the things mentioned above will inform you of everything you need to know.
+Now, you’ll learn more about the ideal humidity and how to keep your home comfortable in winter.